The Hermitage, Dunkeld

 Visitors to the site can undertake various walks.
 The most popular walk is the 0.6 mi-long journey to Ossian's Hall.
 Wheelchairs are accommodated via a pass-for-all route.
 There is also a link to a thirty-mile network of footpaths beyond The Hermitage to various parts of Dunkeld.
 These paths date back to the 18th century.

 Originally, the popular riverside path purposely deviated away from the river at about a half-mile from the car park.
 This was to build up the visitors' anticipation for the waterfall (the Black Linn Falls) that is to be found a short distance ahead.
-Another path, running parallel to the riverside path, is wider, the purpose for which, it is believed, was to accommodate horse and carriages.
+Another path, running parallel to the riverside path, is wider, the purpose for which, it is believed, was to accommodate horse-drawn carriages.
 Hermitage Bridge, dating from 1770, is located nearby.
 Standing next to it, and appearing to be growing out of it, is a Cedar of Lebanon, which is believed to be the oldest tree at The Hermitage.